StarTux/MassStorage/README.md

 ![Mass Storage Menu](https://raw.githubusercontent.com/StarTux/MassStorage/master/MassStorageMenu.jpg)

 ## Description
 This plugin provides a virtual chest interface to insert items which will then be stored in the database.
 Retrieval can either happen with a search term or via the chest menu which is organized in various categories.
-Items can be removed like with any vanilla chest, and the menu offers additional click gestures to retrieve stacks and whole inventories worth, assuming there is enough capacity.
+Items can be removed like with any vanilla chest, and the menu offers additional click gestures to retrieve stacks and whole inventories worth.

-Storage space is limited per player, with a configurable starting amount.
-Additional space can be purchased by spending currency in the GenericEvents economy, int amounts and for a price which is also configurable.

 ## Requirements
 The plugin requires a few other plugins for economy and database as well as a properly configured **MySQL** database.